stress-free-healthcare

 4. Talk to People Who Can Help You – Supervisors, Friends & Family, and Professionals.

-The final step is often the one frequently required – what will happen if patients dealing with a broken bone try to fix it themselves without any training, instead of seeing an Orthopaedic specialist?
-While fractures and stress are two different areas, professionals can ease the process of recovery and help you install healthy practices in your routine for a less painful experience.
+Finally, think about what happens if patients with a broken bone try to fix it themselves without training instead of seeing an orthopedic specialist.
+While fractures and stress differ, professionals can help you recover and teach you healthy habits for a smoother experience.

 Conclusion

-Since stress is not an easy to recognize condition like a tumour or a headache, a large part of the problem is acknowledging it.
-Journaling can be a structured way to document this.
-Once you understand your stressors and your response to stress, you can start building healthier coping mechanisms like meditation, yoga, regular exercising, and even sports.
-Separate your work and personal life to minimize stressful responses and talk to your friends & family or seek professional help.
+Stress is not easy to spot like a tumor or headache, so recognizing it can be hard.
+Journaling is a good way to track your feelings.
+Once you know your stressors and how you react, you can build healthier coping skills like meditation, yoga, exercise, and sports.
+Keep your work and personal life separate to reduce stress.
+Also, talk to friends and family or seek professional help.

 Remember the fact that you are directly responsible for healing and saving lives.
 Hence, it is your responsibility to ensure you are bringing a mind trained to identify and manage stress for delivering healthcare that people need around you.